CPC Definition - Subclass F02N

 This place covers:

-Devices preventing new starter actuation when the engine is already or still running in order to protect the starter, e.g. the pinion.
+Devices preventing new starter actuation when the engine is already or still running, in order to protect the starter, e.g. the pinion.

 This place does not cover:

-With means for detecting successful engine start |
+Circuits or control means specially adapted for starting of engines with means for detecting successful engine start |

 This place covers: